Skip to content

 LinkedIn thought leadership (Weeks 2 to 12):

-• Responses' CEO published 3 posts per week on product feedback and survey design best practices.
-Their Head of Product published 2 posts per week sharing insights from customer data.
+• Responses' CEO published 3 posts per week on the creator economy, brand deal trends, and UGC industry insights.
+Their Head of Creator Success published 2 posts per week sharing data on creator earnings and brand partnership strategies.

 • By week 8, combined posts generated 8,000+ impressions per week.
 LinkedIn content influences both ChatGPT (via Bing indexing) and Claude's entity modeling.